-Here are 5 easy ways to keep our children connected to nature even in the midst of the busy school year:
+Here are five simple ways to keep your children connected to nature, even in the midst of the busy school year:

-- Play Outside.
 Even if your children have recess at school, they still need additional time to unwind after school and on the weekend.
 And I am not talking about sports practice.
 Children need unstructured free play to be creative and let loose with their friends or siblings.
 Let them jump rope, blow bubbles, and make their own obstacle courses.
-Here are five creative ways to get your children outside.
+Here are five entertaining ways to get your kids to play outside.

-- Grow a Family Garden.
 Gardening is a great way to encourage our children to spend more time outside in nature.
 It is also a way to instill an appreciation for where food comes from and the work involved in making every meal we enjoy.
-Learn more about how you can grow and prepare your own meals with tools from Healthy Kids Inc. Also, share the fabulous book Rachel’s Day In The Garden with your children to get them excited about gardening with you.
+Learn how to get your kids excited about gardening and how to create a meditation garden for your entire family to enjoy.
+Also, share the fabulous book Rachel’s Day In The Garden with your children to get them excited about gardening with you.

-- Choose School Projects That Involve Nature.
 There are so many ways that we can incorporate nature into schoolwork.
-For example, if your child has an art project, take them outside to recreate a nature scene or go on a nature hunt and put together a collage of leaves, sticks, flowers, and other items they collect.
-Enhance their school lessons by taking them to local museums or nature centers that cover the topics their teacher is addressing.
+For example, if your child has an art project, take them outside to create a nature scene or go on a nature hunt and put together a collage of leaves, sticks, flowers, and other items they collect.
+Enhance their school lessons by working on science kits and taking them to local museums or nature centers that cover the topics their teacher is addressing.
 Simple experiences like going to a farmer’s market to learn firsthand about farming or gazing at the stars in the evening sky can enhance what they are learning at school.
 The best part is when they experience nature for themselves, they will gain a greater appreciation for what they are learning and be in awe of the world around them.
-Check out these creative ways to teach about conservation and read Trish’s Fall Photography with your kids.

 How will you keep your family connected to nature this school year?